By Amanda MacArthur • 05/20/2015

-Keep everybody happy with compliant and useful email footers
+Keep CAN-SPAM happy, and your readers even happier, with compliant but useful email footers

 Readers have come to expect that they can find this information in the email footer template of your mailings.

-So, when developing or scoring your own email newsletter, make sure you can check these five best practices off the list:
+So, when developing or scoring your own email template, make sure you can check these five best practices off the list:

-- The email newsletter includes a mechanism to allow readers to unsubscribe.
+- The email includes a mechanism to allow readers to unsubscribe.
 It’s also a good practice to have these links in your header to deter users from hitting the misleading “junk” button on their email client.
-This is a CAN SPAM requirement.

 - The email newsletter includes a U.S. Postal Service address for your company – this adds credibility and also makes you CAN-SPAM compliant.